The Lawnmower Man

 Plot

-Dr. Lawrence Angelo works for Virtual Space Industries and runs experiments using psychoactive drugs and virtual reality to enhance cognitive performance, using chimpanzees as test subjects, in an experiment labeled "Project 5".
+Dr. Lawrence Angelo, a scientist at Virtual Space Industries (VSI), runs experiments using psychoactive drugs and virtual reality to enhance cognitive performance, labeled "Project 5".
 Angelo has benevolent aims, but VSI is funded by "The Shop", a clandestine group hoping to find military applications for Angelo's research.
-One of the chimpanzees, "Rosco," gifted with new intelligence, warfare training, and increased aggression, escapes, and after being hunted, is executed by the laboratory's security forces.
+One of his test subjects, a chimpanzee named "Rosco," is gifted with new intelligence, warfare training, and increased aggression; he escapes and is killed by the laboratory's security forces.
 Angelo consequently decides to recruit intellectually disabled gardener Jobe Smith as a test subject, telling the man he will become smarter.
 Angelo redesigns the intelligence-boosting treatments to remove the "aggression factors" used in the chimpanzee experiments.
 Not only is Jobe's intelligence enhanced, but he also develops psychokinesis and telepathy.
 He continues training at the lab until an accident forces Angelo to abort the experiment.

 More details